-In June 2014, the Company entered into an agreement with its joint venture partner to sell its 51% capital stock interest in Grupo OfficeMax, the former OfficeMax business in Mexico.
-The agreement has been approved by the appropriate Mexican regulatory authorities and is expected to be completed during the third quarter of 2014.
+In August 2014, the Company completed the sale of its 51% capital stock interest in Grupo OfficeMax, the former OfficeMax business in Mexico, to its joint venture partner for net cash proceeds of approximately \$43 million.
+The loss associated with the disposed business amounted to approximately \$2 million, which resulted primarily from the release of the net foreign currency remeasurement differences from investment to the disposition date recorded in other comprehensive income (cumulative translation adjustment) and fees incurred to complete the transaction.
+The loss on disposition is included in Merger, restructuring, and other operating expenses, net in the Condensed Consolidated Statements of Operations.
 This disposition will not have a major effect on the Company's operations and financial results, therefore, the transaction does not meet the discontinued operations criteria under the recently issued and early adopted accounting standards disclosed in Note 1.
-The sale price is considered to be the most appropriate indication of the joint venture fair value and no significant gain or loss is expected on disposition.
-Anticipated cost to sell have been accrued.
-The significant line items included in the Condensed Consolidated Statements of Operations are as follows:
+The amounts included in the Condensed Consolidated Statements of Operations for this business are as follows:

-2014
+203 14

-(In millions) Second Quarter Firs t Half
+(In millions) Third Quarter Year-to-Date

-Sales \$ 59 \$ 127
+Sales \$ 28 \$ 155

-Cost of goods sold and occupancy costs (43) (94)

-Selling, general and administrative expenses (14) (25)

-Other expenses (2)

-Income before income taxes 2 6
+Income before income taxes 1 6

 Income attributable to Office Depot, before income taxes 1 4

-The transaction was not contemplated at the Merger date, but because of the subsequent decisions to sell, the joint venture's assets and liabilities are presented in the Condensed Consolidated Balance Sheet at June 28, 2014 and December 28, 2013, as Assets of consolidated joint venture held for sale and Liabilities of consolidated joint venture held for sale, respectively, and include the following:
+The transaction was not contemplated at the Merger date, but because of the subsequent decision to sell, the joint venture's assets and liabilities are presented in the Condensed Consolidated Balance Sheet at December 28, 2013, as Assets of consolidated joint venture held for sale and Liabilities of consolidated joint venture held for sale, respectively, and include the following:

-(In millions) June 28, December 28, 2013
+(In millions) De cember 28, 2013

-Cash and cash equivalents \$ 4 \$ 7
+Cash and cash equivalents \$ 7

-Receivables, net 18 18
+Receivables, net 18

-Inventories 81 71
+Inventories 71

-Property and equipment, net 38 47
+Property and equipment, net 47

-Goodwill 24

-Other assets 11 10
+Other assets 10

-Assets of consolidated joint venture held for sale \$ 176 \$ 153
+Assets of consolidated joint venture held for sale \$ 153

-Trade accounts payable \$ 39 \$ 44
+Trade accounts payable \$ 44

-Debt 11 7
+Debt 7

-Accrued expenses and other liabilities 22 22
+Accrued expenses and other liabilities 22

-Liabilities of consolidated joint venture held for sale \$ 72 \$ 73
+Liabilities of consolidated joint venture held for sale \$ 73